Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cPFaiUJc9LE.md

 ### Transcript

-> modular build will come out when modular build came out a while ago actually so that's that modular builds have been out for a couple of weeks or a month even when was the modular built i think that was quite a while actually
+> modular build will come out when modular build came out a while ago actually so that's that modular builds have been out for a couple of weeks or a month even when was the modular built I think that was quite a while actually